 Chipped tooth repair kit

-Temporary tooth repair kits can be of great use for broken anterior teeth.
+Temporary tooth repair kits can be handy for repairing broken anterior teeth.
 You can use them to perform DIY tooth countering.
 Emergency kits have a special material that can be molded to hide tissue loss.

 Such a kit can effectively improve the appearance.
 It also protects your tongue and cheeks from sharp edges.

 Remember not to bite with the temporarily repaired tooth.
-This is not a permanent solution but can provide some esthetics before you are able to get in to see your provider.
+This is not a permanent solution, but it can provide some aesthetic benefits before you are able to see your provider.

 Dental wax